 A Higher Kind of Loyalty: A Memoir by China’s Foremost Journalist by Liu Binyan

 ‘Tell the World’: What Happened in China and Why by Liu Binyan, with Ruan Ming, by Xu Gang, translated by Helen L. Epstein

 Marc Bloch: A Life in History by Carole Fink

 Devices and Desires by P.D.
 James

-Warrior: The Autobiography of Ariel Sharon by Ariel Sharon, by David Chanoff
+Warrior: The Autobiography of Ariel Sharon by Ariel Sharon and David Chanoff

 Sharon: An Israeli Caesar by Uzi Benziman